TRUMPS a MAYOR

 Plus, you get my promise: I won't be selling your email address to hair product manufacturers, and I won't bother you with endless sales letters.

-What you will get is a weekly note, probably at the weekend, and it will contain some free stuff, like a new chapter, or a link to a video, an article or a song.
+What you will get is a monthly e-note, probably at the weekend, and it will contain some free stuff, like a new chapter, or a link to a video, an article or a song.

 All the stuff will be ahead of time: you will get to see it, before anyone else.
 Anyone.